 Tackling fugitive emissions from existing infrastructure will drive important GHG reductions quickly

 For many years, methane emissions from oil and gas were underestimated.
-With better monitoring technology — including ground-based monitoring, drone, airplane, and satellite-based surveys — we now know that "bottom-up" estimates derived from average emissions factors and engineering based estimates are far too low.
+With better monitoring technology — including ground-based monitoring, drone, airplane and satellite-based surveys — we now know that "bottom-up" estimates derived from average emissions factors and engineering-based estimates are far too low.
 There is growing pressure on companies to employ continuous monitoring; implement better leak detection and repair (LDAR); improve monitoring, reporting and verification (MRV) practices; and set clear targets to reduce methane emissions.
 Investors and shareholders are pushing for more progress.

 Some independent third parties have begun launching satellites to monitor methane emissions from oil and gas operations.
 While this is a welcome development, it must be supplemented by the continuous data provided by LDAR systems at individual fields.